 Nicholas' research examines the promotional culture and advertising model of digital media platforms.
-His work focusses in particular on the emerging forms of alcohol marketing taking place on social media platforms, and how they intersect with everyday drinking cultures and identities.
+His work focuses in particular on the emerging forms of alcohol marketing taking place on social media platforms, and how they intersect with everyday drinking cultures and identities.
 Nicholas is a Chief Investigator on the Australian Research Council Discovery Project 'Using machine vision to explore Instagram's everyday promotional cultures' and the Linkage Project 'Young Australians and the promotion of alcohol and nightlife on social media'.
 Nicholas has also undertaken research with the social movement and health intervention Hello Sunday Morning to explore and evaluate their use of blogs and digital media in changing drinking culture.
-He was also a part of the research team for the Queensland government funded evaluation into the Tackling Alcohol Fuelled Violence legislation.
+He was also a part of the research team for the Queensland government funded evaluation into the Tracking Alcohol Fueled Violence legislation.

-At The University of Queensland Nicholas is Deputy Head of School of the School of Communication and Arts and an Associate Investigator in the Australian Research Council Centre of Excellence in Automated Decision-Making and Society.
-He is the author of Media & Society: power, platforms and participation.
-He is a recipient of a UQ Teaching Fellowship to develop approaches to teaching that blend on campus and digital modes of learning by working with student partners and a recipient of the Faculty of Humanities and Social Sciences Teaching Excellence Award (2019) and UQ Teaching Excellence Award (2020).
+At The University of Queensland Nicholas is Director of Digital Cultures and Societies in the Faculty of Humanities and Social Sciences, and Associate Professor in the School of Communication and Arts.
+He is also an Associate Investigator in the Australian Reseach Council Centre of Excellence in Automated Decision-Making and Society.
+He is the author of 'Media & Society: power, platforms and participation'.
+He is a recipient of a UQ Teaching Fellowship to develop approaches to teaching that blend on campus and digital modes of learning by working with student partners, and a recipient of the Faculty of Humanities and Social Sciences Teaching Excellence Award (2019) and UQ Teaching Excellence Award (2020).
 His work has been published in Media, Culture & Society, New Media & Society, Television & New Media, Consumption, Markets & Culture, Health, and Critical Public Health.

-Nicholas served as Chair of the Finance, Audit and Risk Management committee from January 2021 and served as Chair on the Governance and Remuneration Committee from July 2020 to December 2020.
+Nicholas served as Chair of the Finance, Audit and Risk Management Committee.